GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

   > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the `gke-autopilot` folder.

-To quickly get started, change the following value inside the `setters.yaml` file:
+To quickly get started, update the following value inside the `setters.yaml` file:

 - project-id
 - cluster-name